emmastrand/EmmaStrand_Notebook/_posts/2021-10-21-KBay-Bleaching-Pairs-WGBS-Analysis-Pipeline.md

 Montipora_capitata_HIv3___Scaffold_12   AUGUSTUS        exon    40222   40725   .       -       0       Parent=Montipora_capitata_HIv3___TS.g29675.t1
 ```

-**This file is named .genes. but includes CDS and exons (which are part of genes).
-I'm filtering for 'genes' for now but I might need to come back to this step and use the whole file...**

 Filtering the 3rd column for only 'genes':

 ```
 $ awk '{if ($3 == "gene") {print}}' Montipora_capitata_HIv3.genes.gff3  > Montipora_capitata_HIv3.genes_only.gff3
 ```

 This came back empty so the descriptions are all parts of genes.
+Removing the created file above and moving on with the original file (`Montipora_capitata_HIv3.genes.gff3`).
+(In other pipelines our lab has done, we needed this step).

 ## <a name="intersectBed_map"></a> **IntersectBed: Loci mapped to annotated gene**

 Next, merge each sample file with gene annotation file using `intersectBed`.

-Input files: `*5x_sorted.tab` and `*10x_sorted.tab` and `Montipora_capitata_HIv2.genes.gff3`
+Input files: `*5x_sorted.tab` and `*10x_sorted.tab` and `Montipora_capitata_HIv3.genes.gff3`
 Output files: `*_5x_sorted.tab_gene` and `*_10x_sorted.tab_gene`

-`intersectBed.sh`:
+### GENOME VERSION 3

+`intersectBed-v3.sh`:

 ```
 #!/bin/bash
-#SBATCH --job-name="KB-intersectBed"
+#SBATCH --job-name="v3KB-intersectBed"
 #SBATCH -t 500:00:00
 #SBATCH --nodes=1 --ntasks-per-node=10
 #SBATCH --mem=500GB
 #SBATCH --account=putnamlab
 #SBATCH --export=NONE
-#SBATCH -D /data/putnamlab/estrand/BleachingPairs_WGBS/merged_cov #### this is the output from the merge cov step above
+#SBATCH -D /data/putnamlab/estrand/BleachingPairs_WGBS/merged_cov_genomev3 #### this is the output from the merge cov step above
 #SBATCH --cpus-per-task=3
-#SBATCH --error="script_error_intersectBed" #if your job fails, the error report will be put in this file
+#SBATCH --error="script_error_intersectBed-v3" #if your job fails, the error report will be put in this file
-#SBATCH --output="output_script_intersectBed" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="output_script_intersectBed-v3" #once your job is completed, any final job report comments will be put in this file

 # load modules needed
 source /usr/share/Modules/init/sh # load the module function (specific to my computer)